-The repositioning technique used by our oral surgeon, Dr. Simon Y. Bangiyev, depends upon the location and severity of the fracture.
+The repositioning technique used by our facial trauma surgeon, Dr. Simon Y. Bangiyev, depends upon the location and severity of the fracture.
 In the case of a break in the upper or lower jaw, for example, metal braces may be fastened to the teeth and rubber bands or wires used to hold the jaws together.
 Patients with few or no teeth may need dentures or specially constructed splints to align and secure the fracture.
 Often, patients who sustain facial fractures have other medical problems as well.
 Dr. Simon Y Bangiyev is trained to coordinate his treatment with that of other doctors.

 What to Expect After Surgery

 During the healing period when jaws are wired shut, the maxillofacial and oral surgeon prescribes a nutritional liquid or pureed diet, which will help the healing process by keeping the patient in good health.
 After discharge from the hospital, the doctor gives the patient instructions on continued facial and oral care.

 Do not treat any facial injury lightly.
 If a person is unconscious, disoriented, nauseated, dizzy or otherwise incapacitated, call 911 immediately.
 Do not attempt to move the individual yourself.
 If these symptoms are not present but the injury is severe or you are uncertain about its severity, take the person to the nearest hospital emergency room as quickly as possible.